Last updated: 2026-06-20

 • Channels.
 See which messaging channels are connected (Telegram, Discord, WhatsApp, Slack) and their status.

 • Settings.
 Model selection, iteration/budget limits, and configuration — the same knobs as the config file, in a form.
+Since the v0.16.0 admin-panel expansion this also covers MCP catalog management, messaging channels, credentials, and webhooks that previously required editing the config file by hand.

 Reach it safely from a remote server (SSH tunnel)